joelngwt/joelngwt.github.io/_posts/getting-kubernetes-ready-for-production/2021-04-13-getting-kubernetes-ready-for-production.md

       targetAverageValue: 5
 ```

-With this, the deployment should scale up when the average queue size exceeds 5.
+With this, the Deployment should scale up when the average queue size exceeds 5.

 ## Security
 WIP, coming soon.